Labrador Retriever Grooming Information

 How often should a Labrador Retriever be bathed?

 Labradors, like most dogs, are clean animals.
 They typically bathe themselves regularly and don’t need frequent baths.
-However, a bath may be in order if your Labrador Retriever gets into something that requires more extensive cleaning, such as rolling on the ground or getting into a muddy puddle.
+However, a bath may be necessary if your Labrador Retriever gets into something that requires more extensive cleaning, such as rolling on the ground or getting into a muddy puddle.

 What happens if you don’t groom your Labrador Retriever?

-If you do not groom your Labrador Retriever, he will not be able to get rid of dirt and dander from his coat as well as he should be able to.
+If you do not groom your Labrador Retriever, he will not be able to remove dirt and dander from his coat as well as he should.
 This can lead to skin irritation and sores that become infected if not appropriately treated by a veterinarian.

-If you want to keep your dog’s coat healthy, you need to make sure that you brush him regularly.
-Brushing will help with shedding and give him a nice shiny coat everyone will love.
+If you want to keep your dog’s coat healthy, you need to brush it regularly.
+Brushing will help with shedding and give him a shiny coat everyone will love.

 Labrador Retriever grooming